-Government support through the furlough scheme, CBILS and Bounce Back loans, self-employment support and other measures have prevented a significant loss of business despite the major drop in economic output.
-Despite this, many jobs remain at risk; the claimant count has spiked in every district and remains high into 2021.
+Government support through the furlough scheme, CBILS loans, self-employment support and other measures have prevented this from being converted into an equivalent loss of businesses, though many jobs have been lost, with the claimant count spiking in every district.

-It remains to be seen what the long term impact of the pandemic will be, but within many sectors we are likely to see a shift to working, learning and engaging in commerce remotely on digital platforms.
-Analysis of Google community mobility data shows that the use of workspaces in Lincolnshire dropped by 62% during the first lockdown before recovering, with over one quarter (26%) of the workforce travelling to their workplace as of February 2021.
-Use of essential retail has remained consistent but non-essential retail and recreation has dropped off, following a boost during the summer of 2020 due to the Eat Out to Help Out scheme.
-Restoring consumer confidence is likely to be critical for many of our businesses.
+It remains to be seen what the long-term impact of the pandemic will be, but within some sectors, an increased preference for working, learning and engaging in commerce remotely on digital platforms seems likely.
+Analysis of Google community mobility data shows that use of workspaces in Lincolnshire has recovered from a post-lockdown low of 62% below baseline to a 15% reduction, but seems to be levelling off.
+While use of essential retail is now back where it was, non-essential retail and recreation has dropped off following the end of Eat Out to Help Out and possible consumer anxiety due to the resurgence in cases.